 Are there any specific rules about driving on single track roads?

-Guidelines for driving in the UK are covered in the UK Highway Code, which contains a number of rules that cover pretty much every driving eventuality.
+Most countries have specific guidelines regarding driving on single track roads.
+In the UK for example, single track roads are covered in the UK Highway Code, which contains a number of rules that cover pretty much every driving eventuality.

 Single track roads are specifically covered under Rule 155 & Rule 156.
 Rule 155 states that: